-There have been a number of occasions in which the European Commission has become involved in issues surrounding football, most notably the mid 90’s decision in the Bosman case.
+There have been instances where the European Commission has become involved in issues surrounding the football transfer window – most notably the mid-90s decision in the Bosman case.
 That case concerned the free movement of labour and the transfers of footballers within the European Union.

 FIFA Regulations for Transfers